moonsharp-devs/moonsharp_org/faq.md

 A version targeting .NET 4.x portable class libraries needs to be done.

-##### Are Lua and Moon# 100% compatible ?
+##### Are Lua and MoonSharp 100% compatible ?

 Of course not.
 There are many reasons for this (including bugs), but you can read more about [the differences here](moonluadifferences.html).
 The differences are unlikely to hit you on daily usage, as they are all encountered in not so common scenarios.

 ##### Why Lua ?

 It's a cool language.
-Moon# flirts a lot with videogame development in Unity and Xamarin, and Lua has been the scripting language of choice for videogames for years.
+MoonSharp flirts a lot with videogame development in Unity and Xamarin, and Lua has been the scripting language of choice for videogames for years.
 Also I thought I knew Lua a lot when I started this project, so it seemed a natural choice.
 The first thing I learned was that, no, I didn't know the language well enough.

-##### Is Moon# usable only in videogames ?
+##### Is MoonSharp usable only in videogames ?

 No technology ever can be used only in one programming scenarios, though some are better fits than others.

 A business application running Lua is surely more common than videogames running XSLTs or Razor, anyway.

-I, for one, am using Moon# in business-line applications, and so can you, if you want.
+I, for one, am using MoonSharp in business-line applications, and so can you, if you want.

 ##### How can I receive support ?